8 Best Homeowners Insurance Companies in Connecticut 2023

 NAIC Complaint Index | 1.77 |

-Allstate: Best Home Insurance for First-Time Homebuyers
+Allstate: Best Home Insurance for New Homebuyers

 Allstate, available in 50 states, is a powerhouse in the insurance industry.
 But just because it’s ginormous doesn’t mean that it offers high rates.